schefflaa/sokoban-rl/README.md

 [▶ View the analysis here.](https://github.com/schefflaa/Sokoban-RL/blob/main/main.ipynb)

-❗ Note that to properly display images and use intra-document links, downloading the repo is necessary.
+❗ Note that to properly display images and use intra-document links downloading the repo is necessary.